Unipol Domus

 The Unipol Domus is a football stadium in Cagliari, Sardinia, Italy.
-Built in 2017 as Sardegna Arena, it hosts Cagliari Calcio football matches from 2017–18, since Stadio Sant'Elia was closed and partially demolished in order to build a new stadium.
+Built in 2017 as Sardegna Arena, it has hosted Cagliari Calcio football matches since the 2017–18 season, following the closure and partial demolition of Stadio Sant'Elia.
 It was used as a provisional stadium until 2021 when the construction was fully completed and name changed to Unipol Domus.